-The Board makes decisions regarding salaries, annual bonuses and equity incentive compensation for the executive officers (including the Chief Executive Officer ("CEO")) and approves corporate goals and objectives relevant to their respective compensation.
+The Board makes decisions regarding salaries, annual bonuses and equity incentive compensation for the executive officers (including the CEO) and approves corporate goals and objectives relevant to their respective compensation.
 With respect to the compensation of executive officers other than the CEO, the Board solicits input from the CEO and the Compensation Committee regarding the performance of such executive officers.
-With respect to the compensation of the CEO, the Board solicits input from the CEO and the Compensation of the CEO, the Board solicits input from the compensation of the CEO, the Board solicits input from the compensation of the CEO, the Board solicits input from the Compensation Committee alone.
+With respect to the compensation of the CEO, the Board solicits input from the Ceopensation of the CEO, the Board solicits input from the Compensation committee alone.